 Where to do yoga in Dunwoody: Find your zen at any of the weekly yoga or fitness classes at the Donaldson-Bannister Farm. or keep an eye out for the Dunwoody Nature Center's Yoga in the Park events on our calendar.

 We know it's hard to shut off sometimes.
 Now and then things are so hectic that you really can't see a way to take a break and still meet your deadline.
 If that's the case, find a compromise: Work outside!
 Take your laptop to the park or even your back porch, then get back to work.
 This article says that even being in the presence of green space, whether or not you interact with it, is good for the brain.

 Those are eight best ways we know to decompress after work.
 But when the emails are piling up higher than the stack of reports on your desk, it may feel like nature's not going to cut it and the world might be ending and your ex was right about you being a slob who's never going to amount to anything and did you remember to turn the curling iron off this morning?
 But the truth is, work is just work.
 It's not your identity.
 It's not the meaning of life.
-So when it's been a bad work day and you need a simple reminder to chin up, drive by Spruill Gallery in Dunwoody and take a look at our iconic sign.
-Everything Will Be OK.
+So when it's been a bad work day and you need a simple reminder to chin up, take a leisurely drive to Dunwoody and know that Everything Will Be OK.

 When's the last time you went on a date?
 The type of date where you lose track of time, can't stop staring at your...